hyweljohnllewellyn/hywelme/_posts/2015-11-21-office-365-configure-shared-mailbox mac-email-client.md

 4. Enter the *shared* mailbox email address, info@customdomain.co.uk and password of hywel@customdomain.co.uk (the user with an assigned Office 365 license)
 ![step 4 fill in email of shared mailbox]({{ site.url }}/assets/2015-11-21/step 4 fill in email of shared mailbox.jpg)

 5. Don't worry if you see the error *Unable to verify account name of password*.
-Enter the following
+Enter the following:

 Email Address: **info@customdomain.co.uk**  *(the shared mailbox email address)*